📋 Key Takeaways at a Glance

 Overview

 The Fulbright Foreign Student Program is the most prestigious international scholarship offered by the US government.
 It provides full funding for graduate studies (Masters and PhD) at accredited US universities.
 Since its inception in 1946, over 400,000 Fulbrighters have participated from more than 160 countries.
+Learn more on the official Fulbright Foreign Student portal.

 🎓 What's Covered